Safeguarding

 Our Safeguarding Team

-Our Safeguarding Advisers are qualified and experienced social care practitioners who can provide advice and guidance to parishes and others in the diocese on child and adult protection.
+Our Safeguarding Officers are qualified and experienced social care practitioners who can provide advice and guidance to parishes and others in the diocese on child and adult protection.
 They can offer advice, discuss any protection matters and clarify anything in the Diocesan Guidelines.
 They are always ready to work with you to plan a detailed response to any protection issue, taking into account all aspects of your particular situation.
 Please do not hesitate to contact them; they are always very ready to help.

 Make a referral to safeguarding